 Before you ride it’s important that your riding instructor knows that you’re diabetic, you should also tell them what symptoms they need to look out for and the best cause of action.
 If you’re lucky enough to have your own horse and ride out with friends then you’ll need to let them know too, if they know what to look out for then they may notice symptoms that indicate the onset of a hypo that you hadn’t noticed because you were concentrating on riding.

 I know it’s easy to say and much harder to do but try and stay as relaxed as you can when riding.
-Adrenaline plays a big part in your blood sugar levels, after all have you noticed how after a relaxing lesson your blood sugar levels can be normal but after a tense lesson they’ve skyrocketed.
-You might think this is a rather daft idea that won’t work, but a lot of people find that mediation or just simple relaxation exercises before a ride can help to keep them relaxed during the ride.
+Adrenaline plays a big part in your blood sugar levels after all have you noticed how after a relaxing lesson your blood sugar levels can be normal but after a tense lesson, they’ve skyrocketed.
+You might think this is a rather daft idea that won’t work, but a lot of people find that meditation or just simple relaxation exercises before a ride can help to keep them relaxed during the ride.
 Give it a try and I bet you’ll be surprised by the results – there are plenty of apps out there that can help you to do this.

 How to prepare for a trail ride

-If you’re a type 1 diabetic or type 2 insulin dependant then you don’t need to me tell you that you need to check your blood sugar levels before you go for a long trial ride, nor do you need me to tell you to make sure you’ve got enough glucose tablets and insulin injections with you.
+If you’re a type 1 diabetic or type 2 insulin dependant then you don’t need to me tell you that you need to check your blood sugar levels before you go for a long trail ride, nor do you need me to tell you to make sure you’ve got enough glucose tablets and insulin injections with you.
 But it’s also important to make sure you’ve not only got your glucometer with you but that you actually use it regularly.
 I would also suggest taking a fully charged phone with you too but that does depend on whether you’ll have any signal or not.

-While out riding it can be all too easy to lose track of time and not check your blood sugar levels as often as you would normally (and as often as you know you should) which is why it’s a good idea to have a smart watch or fitness tracker with a built in silent alarm.
+While out riding it can be all too easy to lose track of time and not check your blood sugar levels as often as you would normally (and as often as you know you should) which is why it’s a good idea to have a smartwatch or fitness tracker with a built-in silent alarm.
 You can then set it to remind you at various times.
 If you don’t have a fitness tracker then you can set an alarm on your phone to remind you, but just make sure you set your phone to silent otherwise it could startle the horse.

 As well as glucose tablets and insulin injections it’s a good idea to carry something like a small packet of peanut M&M’s or Skittles with you (source).
 This will help your body get the carbs it needs but also help to bring your blood sugar levels back up.
 You can also carry some chopped apples with you, if you don’t need them while you’re riding then your horse will happily ‘dispose’ of them for you!

-Nobody knows you better than you know yourself so be sensible and don’t over do things.
+Nobody knows you better than you know yourself so be sensible and don’t overdo things.
 If you need to stop to eat while riding then do so.

 What should I do if my blood sugar level drops while I’m riding?

 When riding you may be concentrating on what you’re doing so much that you may not notice the early warning signs of a hypo which is why it’s important to let the people around you know what to look out for, that way even if you’re not aware of it other people will be.
 If you do have a hypo don’t worry, stay calm and stop for a minute to sort yourself out.
 Everybody’s method for dealing with a hypo is different but there’s no reason why you can’t either deal with it on the horse or dismount for a few minutes and then remount.
-If you’re riding in an arena then you can simple separate from the rest of the ride and pull into the center, if however you’re on a trail make sure you let the other people on the ride know that you need to stop.
+If you’re riding in an arena then you can simply separate from the rest of the ride and pull into the center, if however you’re on a trail make sure you let the other people on the ride know that you need to stop.
 Then when your levels return to normal you can carry on again.

-Don’t let the diabetes rule your life!
+Don’t let diabetes rule your life!

-I know that’s very easy for me to say but I’ve spoken with so be diabetic equestrians and while some of the do worry about riding they all say that they’re not doing to let their diabetes rule their lives.
+I know that’s very easy for me to say but I’ve spoken with so be diabetic equestrians and while some of them do worry about riding they all say that they’re not doing to let their diabetes rule their lives.
 It can be difficult sometimes to know what the right thing to do is and it’s only natural to worry but as long as you’re sensible there’s no reason at all why you can’t continue to ride, or even start learning to ride.

-I hope you found this article helpful, if you did I’d be grateful if you could share it please as it may also help other diabetics.
+I hope you found this article helpful if you did I’d be grateful if you could share it please as it may also help other diabetics.